-Operating element Function

-Graphic

-+ Display of simulation and blocks

-Position

-Display of position values and blocks
+Operating element Function + Graphic Display of simulation and blocks Graphic-Position Display of simulation, position values and blocks Position Display of position values and blocks

 Depiction as contour view

 The simulation window displays a contour view.
 The contour view aids in the precise positioning of the tool or with contour tracking in the machining plane.
 The contour view uses the following colors (defaults):